 Negotiating Medical Bills

 Zion Health prefers to pay providers quickly and negotiate the best rates for healthcare services.
-This keeps providers happy and helps Zion Health keep rates low for members.
+This helps Zion Health keep rates low for members.

 END OF LIFE ASSISTANCE